PalindromicBreadLoaf/Kindle/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+It would be nice if you could add our @BGCTF repo in your private forks :)

 ## Acknowledgements

 - ASCII art generated using [ASCII Art Generator](https://www.ascii-art.de/)
-- Inspired by various CTF toolkits and installations scripts found online

 ## Contact

-For any questions or feedback, please open an issue on the repository or contact [your_email@example.com](mailto:your_email@example.com).
+For any questions or feedback, please open an issue on the repository or contact [BGCTF@gmail.com](mailto:BGCTF@gmail.com).

 ---